fhirschmann/penchy/docs/job.rst

 A WrappedJVM on the other hand is itself a program that calls the desired JVM and is used instead of a JVM but accepts the same arguments (if not more).

-Currently there is no implementation of a WrappedJVM but an example would be to use Valgrind to analyze the execution of the JVM.
+An example for a WrappedJVM is :class:`~penchy.jobs.jvms.ValgrindJVM` (and its subclasses).
+They setup a normal JVM but instead of calling it directly they pass it to Valgrind for execution.

 Filter
 ------